 - 1 tablespoon cold butter

-- Start by preheating your oven to 375 degrees and either putting muffin liners in a standard 12 cup muffin tin, or grease your muffin tin, set aside.
+- Start by preheating your oven to 375 degrees and either putting muffin liners in a standard 12-cup muffin tin or greasing your muffin tin; set aside.

-- 3. Throw your peeled bananas into a stand or (hand mixer with a bowl) and mix until your bananas are chopped up, then add the sugars, 2 TB milk, and 1/3 cup oil.
+- Throw your peeled bananas into a stand or (a hand mixer with a bowl) and mix until your bananas are mashed, then add the sugars, 2 TB milk, and ⅓ cup oil.

-- 4. Hand mix your dry and banana mixture together.
-Don't over mix.
-When mixed you can scoop out even scoops into the prepared muffin tin, set aside.
+- Hand mix your dry and banana mixture.
+Don't overmix.
+You can scoop out even scoops into the prepared muffin tin and set them aside when mixed.

-- 5. Grab your topping ingredients, mix everything but the butter.
-Once mixed take your pastry cutter and cut the cold butter into the topping mix.
-Once it looks like coarse cornmeal, sprinkle on the top of each muffin batter.
+- Grab your topping ingredients, and mix everything but the butter.
+Once mixed, take your pastry cutter and cut the cold butter into the topping mix; once it looks like coarse cornmeal, sprinkle it on the top of each muffin batter.

-- 6. Bake for 15-18 minutes, being careful not to over bake.
+- Bake for 15-18 minutes, being careful not to overbake.
 A toothpick should come out clean when done.

 - This recipe was altered from All Recipes-Lisa Kreft